Log profile

 A log profile, or logarithmic profile, is a shooting profile, or gamma curve, found on some digital video cameras that gives a wide dynamic and tonal range, allowing more latitude to apply colour and style choices.
 The resulting image appears washed out, requiring color grading in post-production, but retains shadow and highlight detail that would otherwise be lost if a regular linear profile had been used that clipped shadow and highlight detail.
 The feature is mostly used in filmmaking and videography.

+History

+Log profile initially derived from the Cineon film scanner, developed by Kodak in early 1990s, which uses logarithmic gamma encoding to utilize higher color bit depth (i.e. 16-bit) linear image sensor, to reproduce characteristics of negative film image.
+In early times of digital cinematography, professional video cameras were only capable to capture linear sensor image up to 10-bit color depth even in HDCAM-SR format, but resulted in "video-look" compared with film stock cinematography even in the same 24 frames per second and shutter speeds.

+The log gamma profile began gaining industrial popularity since 2005, when Arri released Arriflex D-20 which provided original Log-C gamma through HD-SDI video output, and further in 2008, when Sony released CineAlta F35 camera (and its 2005 Panavision Genesis sibling) with S-Log video recording on HDCAM-SR tape.
+Those camera releases boosted digital cinematography deployment.

+For consumer and prosumer cameras, Canon released Cinema EOS C300, which provided Canon Log video recording function, while Sony released S-Log2 profile on its Alpha 7II digital still camera, allowing low budget filmmakers to produce film-like motion pictures.